Edinburgh-College-of-Art/dynamic-web-design/docs/_setup/fat-free-framework-setup.md

 order: 2
 ---

-This is a short guide to adding the Fat Free Framework to your server.
+This is a short guide on how to add the Fat Free Framework to your server.
 Make sure to follow [Setup PHPStorm SFTP](phpstorm-sftp-setup) first.

 ## Add Fat Free Framework (FFF)